 The House system is an important part of the school and all members of the Sixth Form belong to one of our seven houses, which are Athena, Bronte, Curie, Johnson, Pankhurst, Seacole and Sharman.
 The Houses are led by a team of student leaders from Years 10 and 11, supported by two Deputy Head Girls in the Sixth Form, who set an excellent example to students across the school.
-The opportunities for system provides student competitions, support and the chance for different year groups to work together.
+The system provides opportunities for competitions, support and the chance for different year groups to work together.
 It makes a very real contribution to the sense of unity within the school.
 Students are encouraged to support and guide others through buddy systems for Year 7s, by acting as peer mentors and through strong senior prefect team.
-There are many opportunities for Sixth Form students to take on leadership roles through their form, house or the prefect system as well as setting up their own societies.
+There are opportunities for Sixth Form students to take on leadership roles through their form, house or the prefect system as well as setting o w